Penny167/ChatApp/README.md

 - The App.js component is where we determine how we will move between the 2 main screens - specifically the start screen and the chat screen.
 To code this we use the React Navigation package and its related npm and expo dependencies (a full list of dependencies is contained in the package.json file).

 - This app uses stack navigation so we first create a stack then render it inside our return statement wrapped in a navigation container.
 We then configure the stack with the initial route, then the list of screens with their names and the names of their components.
 The components are imported at the head of the file.
-In this case we specify that the default first screen to be shown is the start screen rendered by the Start.js component.
+In this case we specify that the default screen to be shown is the start screen.

 - The start screen renders an input bar where the user can enter their name, buttons from which the user can select the background colour from a choice of 4 options, and a "Start Chatting" button that will take them to the chat screen.
 The layout has been created and styled using React Native components, including the keyboard avoiding view, which prevents the input bar being obscured by the phone's keyboard on Android devices.
 The input bar and buttons have been made accessible to make the app suitable for all users.